Which class is right for me?

 Bronwen Williams is a Chinese-Australian artist living and working in Sydney.
 Her work investigates the nuances of contemporary cross-cultural identity through an experimental sound and installation practice.
 Williams has recently completed her Masters of Fine Arts (Research) candidate at UNSW Art & Design.
 She has exhibited at a variety galleries across Sydney and NSW including […]

 Margarita Sampson has an art practice spanning sculpture, installation and jewellery, deeply embedded in a love of the systems & structures of the natural world.
-After graduating with a M.A in painting from UNSW, Margarita turned to object and sculpture, making her first sculptural work for the inaugural Sculpture by the Sea in 1997 (and […]
+After graduating with an M.A in painting from UNSW, Margarita turned to object and sculpture, winning awards like Hillview Sculpture Award (Indoor works) 2018 and The Waterhouse Art Prize (Object) […]

 Kirra-lea is a qualified jeweller with over 10 years experience in the trade, having learnt many traditional and contemporary metal smithing techniques.
 She is a multi-award winning jewellery designer and manufacturer, winning competitions including The Jewellery Association of Australia Jewellery Awards and Diamond Guild Australia Design Awards.
 Kirra-lea recently won the colour category and the […]